Access at seashore locations

 Park partnerships are carried out under the auspices of the National Park Service and support the NPS mission.
 We have a strong commitment to safety and resource protection, and we strive to ensure that partners and volunteers share this commitment.
 In addition, park visitors and community members often view partners and volunteers as extensions of park staff.
 Therefore, the conduct of partner staff and volunteers must exemplify the highest standards of conduct and service, including customer service to all who are encountered when partners and volunteers carry out their work.

 Eastern National promotes the public's understanding and support of more than 130 of America's national parks and other public trusts.
-At Cape Cod National Seashore, Eastern National manages the bookstores in the visitor centers, returning a percentage of the proceeds to the seashore for interpretation, education, and research.
+At Cape Cod National Seashore, Eastern National manages the gift and book stores in the visitor centers, returning a percentage of the proceeds to the seashore for interpretation, education, and research.
 The bookstores are an extension of the seashore’s interpretive program; items are selected because they reflect the seashores resources and themes, they have educational value, and they enhance public understanding.
+Eastern National also operates the gift and book store at Highland Light, and conducts tours to the top of this tower, with it rich history as the first lighthouse on Cape Cod, and its commanding view of the Outer Cape.

 Eastern National's contributions have benefited the seashore and visitors in many ways.
-Eastern National frequently sponsors interpretive programs for visitors, such as National Junior Ranger Day and speaker programs at visitor centers.
-For many years Eastern National has underwritten the seashore’s Junior Ranger Program, exposing thousands of youngsters to the unique resources here and the importance of protecting them in the future.
+Eastern National frequently sponsors interpretive programs for visitors, such as an annual Wampanag culture event, National Junior Ranger Day, and speaker programs at visitor centers.
+For many years Eastern National has underwritten the seashore’s Junior Ranger Program, introducing thousands of youngsters to the unique resources here and the importance of protecting them in the future.
 Eastern National funds are used to produce the annual seashore newspaper, as well as research about significant seashore resources, such as Old Harbor Life-Saving Station and the historic hay barge that is on display at Salt Pond Visitor Center.
-Eastern National’s most recent commitment to the seashore is sponsorship of the new cell phone interpretation program.
+In addition, Eastern National funds the national seashore’s cell phone interpretation program.

 Eastern National was chartered in 1948.
 Its policies and programs are guided by an elected board of directors.
 The board, the members and the staff are dedicated to the preservation and use of the parks for the benefit of all Americans, visitors from all nations and future generations.
 Eastern National currently operates educational retail outlets in 30 states, from Maine to the Caribbean.
 Since 1947, Eastern has donated over $95 million to the National Park Service.